TITLE 59: MENTAL HEALTH

 5) purpose of medication, special instructions, common side-effects and potential consequences of not taking the medication or of not taking the medication properly; and

 e) Each individual shall remain under observation by authorized direct care staff and be assisted by the staff to correct or prevent medication errors and to safeguard against adverse drug reactions.
-All observation and assistance shall be noted in the progress section of the individual's clinical record.
+Observation frequency shall be determined by the Nurse-Trainer and the individual's Community Support or Interdisciplinary Team to maintain an individual's safety when independently self-administering his or her medication.
+All observation and assistance shall be noted in the individual's file.

 f) Individuals specifically determined to be competent, by a physician who has issued a written order, to self-administer their own medications may maintain possession of the key or combination of the lock to their own medication storage area.
-A duplicate key or a copy of the combination shall be kept by the program in a secure location for emergency use, such as if the individual should lose or misplace the key or forget the combination.
+A duplicate key or a copy of the combination shall be kept in a secure location for emergency use by licensed personnel or authorized direct care staff, should the individual lose or misplace the key or forget the combination.